valveteam/documentation/submodules/flow_control_module.md

     Disadvantages:
       - Need to account for accumulation of fluid at the valve input.
+      - Need fluid flow.
       - No direct control over instantaneous fluid velocity/flow rate.

     This method lends itself better to purely mechanical solutions compared to active control.
 For example, a block of material could expand when heated (suggesting the presence of sunlight) and then block flow rate through a bypass pipe (thus perhaps increasing the flow rate through another pipe).

-### Key Design Decisions
-At this point, significant thought had been placed into the design and a number of key design decisions were made.
+However, at this stage of the design, an electrical approach had already been chosen.

+#### So why use a valve?
+The high power draw associated with active control led the team to choose a passive option for flow control.
+Given that it is very easy to create a fluid flow by holding fluid in an elevated reservoir and that fail-safe solenoid valves are readily available, it was decided that this form of flow control would be appropriate for this project.

+#### Powering the valve
+Micr

+## Our Design
+After the brainstorming process, a design could be created.

 Author: Mrinank Sharma (`ms2314@cam.ac.uk`)\
 Last Updated: 31-5-2018